70Moz AuEq

 Since Professor David Groves, an advisor to Almasar, first classified orogenic gold deposits (OGDs) in 1998, they have come to represent most of the world’s gold endowment, with major production in Australia, Canada, and West Africa.

 The East-African Nubian Shield has shown significant OGD potential.
-Egypt has the Sukari deposit with 17 Moz.
-Sudan is estimated to have produced 3.5 Moz in 2017 alone, mostly from informal mining.
+Egypt has the Sukari deposit with 23 Moz.
+Sudan produced 2.5 Moz in 2025 alone, mostly from informal mining.
 Estimates suggest >100 Moz of ancient output from the Nubian Shield.

-While gold mining in the Kingdom has only become a focus in recent years, world-class deposits like the 7 Moz Mansourah Mansarah are already expanding toward production of 500koz pa.
+While gold mining in the Kingdom has only become a focus in recent years, world-class deposits like the 10 Moz Mansourah Massarah are already expanding toward production of 500koz pa.

 Current OGD discoveries in the Arabian shield